vernistage/do512/README.md

   1. Start by forking this repo and develop from within this repo
   2. Create a single page JS app using Backbone and Handlebars
   3. The app should have two routes: 1 displaying the first page of today's events and 1 displaying the first page of tomorrow's events
   4. You can fetch the data from http://do512.com/events/today.json and http://do512.com/events/tomorrow.json.
-Note: you'll need to use JSONP as the dataType to get around CORS issues.
+Note: these endpoints support JSONP, simply add ?callback=NAME_OF_CALLBACK to your request
   5. Display the data using the wireframe in this repo as a guide